 Here at Crocodile Encounter we are all about education and animals.
 With

 our animals we are able to spread a very good science message throughout the Houston area and beyond.
 In our travels

 we frequently get asked a myriad of questions that we will address here.
 Crocodile Encounter is owned and operated by Chris,

 Bernadette, Bryson and Brooks Dieter.
 We'll add to this FAQ from time to time so check it now and again for additional

 species of crocodilians are at your location?
-We currently house 5 species of crocodilians but our primary
+We currently house 6 species of crocodilians but our primary

 species is the Nile crocodile from Africa.
 Other crocodilians are the American and Chinese alligators, Siamese crocodile,

 3. What type of events do you perform at?
 School shows